Potassium Iodide (KI) Can Shield You From Thyroid Cancer

 Since KI protects for approximately 24 hours, it should be dosed daily until the risk no longer exists.
 Priority with regard to evacuation and sheltering should be given to pregnant females and neonates because of the potential for KI to suppress thyroid function in the fetus and neonate.
 Unless other protective measures are not available, we do not recommend repeat dosing in pregnant females and neonates.

-Remember that during an emergency, you may not be able to get to your home, thus it is recommended to have potassium iodide tablets stored in several places as well.
+Remember that during an emergency, you may not be able to get to your home, thus it is recommended to have potassium iodide tablets stored in several other places as well.
 Since the shelf life of this product is virtually unlimited, you should have to purchase your supply only once.
-Have this on hand for your family, and remember the children, pets, grandchildren, too!
+Have this on hand for your family, and remember the children, grandchildren, and pets, too!

 Enter Quantity Desired and Click "Add To Cart" Button